mwojick/audio-pond/DOCKER.md

 This guide explains how to build and run Audio Pond in a Docker container.

-## Files
+## Relevant Files

-- `flake.nix`: Defines the Nix development environment with system dependencies
+- `flake.nix`: Defines the Nix development environment with system dependencies such as ffmpeg, wine, lilypond, etc.
 - `Dockerfile`: Creates a Docker image using Nix for system dependencies and uv for Python dependencies

 ## Building the Docker Image